-- Facebook (both Otago CDEM's page and community pages). - Twitter. - Local radio stations in the area affected utilising the national MOU with broadcasters. - Other media that will reach the target audience.

-- Websites (both Otago CDEM and local authority websites, and national news websites). - Emails to stakeholders. - Third party channels including local council text alerts, social media channels and email lists. - Emergency mobile alert (cell broadcasting) likely only in a significant life threatening event, as MCDEM, FENZ, Police, MPI and Health are all capable of sending these alerts as initiating agencies if they assess the threat to be at a level that requires it.
+- Facebook (both Otago CDEM's page and community pages). - Twitter. - Local radio stations in the area affected utilising the national MOU with broadcasters. - Websites (both Otago CDEM and local authority websites, and national news websites). - Emails to stakeholders. - Third party channels including local council text alerts, social media channels and email lists. - Emergency mobile alert (cell broadcasting) likely only in a significant life threatening event, as MCDEM, FENZ, Police, MPI and Health are all capable of sending these alerts as initiating agencies if they assess the threat to be at a level that requires it. - All channels that will reach the target audience, e.g. TV, community response groups, emergency service siren/loud speaker notifications in local communities where available.